nyl-auster/microframework/README.md

 OKC framework
 ==============

 OKC framework is a slim View-Controller php framework.
+It's build upon "resource" concept, more on that below.

 Requirements
 ------------